Tick BitesSkip to the navigation

 - Put the tick in a dry jar or ziplock bag and save it in the freezer for later identification if necessary.

-- Wash the area of the tick bite with a lot of warm water and soap.
-A mild dishwashing soap, such as Ivory, works well.
+- Wash the area of the tick bite with a lot of warm, clean water.

 - After you remove the tick, wash your hands really well with soap and water.